-The interdisciplinary Minor in Gerontology is designed to meet the needs of students interested in pursuing a career working with or for the older adult population.
-The minor provides students the opportunity to examine the biological, psychological, sociological, and cultural perspectives which influence the status of the aging individual in society and is designed to compliment a variety of majors.
-Students who complete the Aging Studies minor will be exposed to the basic social policies and personal skills required for working effectively with older persons.
+The interdisciplinary Minor in Gerontology is designed for students interested in studying aging and the elderly or working with the older adult population.
+The minor provides students the opportunity to examine biological, psychological, sociological, and cultural perspectives on aging and is designed to compliment a variety of majors.
+Students who complete the Aging Studies minor will gain the academic knowledge and skills required for studying and working effectively with older persons.

 The minor requires the successful completion of 15 semester hours.
 All students are required to take GERO 2600.
 The remaining 12 hours may be selected from approved departmental courses.
 Students may not take more than six hours from a single department.
 To strengthen research or applied skills, students are encouraged to complete either GERO 4800 Special Projects or GERO 4900 Practicum.

 CDFS 4391 Aging Health and Development

 CDIS 4800 Speech and Language Disorders in the Adult Population

 NURS 3370 Health and Gerontology

 PSY 4610 Adult Psychology and Aging

 LSTS 3380 Disabilities and Diversity in Leisure, Sports, and Tourism

 LSTS 4470 Leisure and Aging